PrefectHQ/prefect/docs/guides/dask-ray-task-runners.md

 The tasks are not submitted to the `DaskTaskRunner` and are run sequentially.

-## Running parallel tasks with Ray
+## Run parallel tasks with Ray

-To demonstrate the ability to flexibly apply the task runner appropriate for your workflow, use the same flow as above, with a few minor changes to use the [`RayTaskRunner`](https://prefecthq.github.io/prefect-ray/) where we previously configured `DaskTaskRunner`.
+To flexibly apply the appropriate task runner for your workflow, use the same flow as above, with a few minor changes to use the [`RayTaskRunner`](https://prefecthq.github.io/prefect-ray/) where you previously configured `DaskTaskRunner`.

-To configure your flow to use the `RayTaskRunner`:
+Configure your flow to use the `RayTaskRunner`:

 1. Make sure the `prefect-ray` collection is installed by running `pip install prefect-ray`.
 2. In your flow code, import `RayTaskRunner` from `prefect_ray.task_runners`.
 3. Assign it as the task runner when the flow is defined using the `task_runner=RayTaskRunner` argument.

 !!! warning "Ray environment limitations"
-    While we're excited about parallel task execution via Ray to Prefect, there are some inherent limitations with Ray you should be aware of:
+    While we're excited about parallel task execution through Ray to Prefect, there are some inherent limitations with Ray:

     - Support for Python 3.11 is [experimental](https://docs.ray.io/en/latest/ray-overview/installation.html#install-nightlies).
     - Ray support for non-x86/64 architectures such as ARM/M1 processors with installation from `pip` alone and will be skipped during installation of Prefect.
 It is possible to manually install the blocking component with `conda`.
 See the [Ray documentation](https://docs.ray.io/en/latest/ray-overview/installation.html#m1-mac-apple-silicon-support) for instructions.